zeek/zeek-docs/scripts/base/protocols/dns/main.zeek.rst

          that the name server supports recursive queries.

       Z: :zeek:type:`count` :zeek:attr:`&log` :zeek:attr:`&default` = ``0`` :zeek:attr:`&optional`
-         A reserved field that is usually zero in queries and responses.
+         A reserved field that is zero in queries and responses unless using DNSSEC.
+This field represents the 3-bit Z field using the specification from RFC 1035.

+      AD :zeek:type:`bool` :zeek:attr:`&log` :zeek:attr:`&default` = ``F`` :zeek:attr:`&optional`
+         The DNSSEC Authentic Data bit in a response message indicates that the name server has authenticated all the data in the answer and authority sections.
+In a request, it indicates the requester understands and is interested in the AD bit.

+      CD :zeek:type:`bool` :zeek:attr:`&log` :zeek:attr:`&default` = ``F`` :zeek:attr:`&optional`
+         The DNSSEC Checking Disabled bit in a query indicates that pending, non-authenticated data is acceptable to the sender.

       answers: :zeek:type:`vector` of :zeek:type:`string` :zeek:attr:`&log` :zeek:attr:`&optional`
          The set of resource descriptions in the query answer.